Cost to Build a Garage

 - Construction — How to go about building the garage will depend on whether it's a prefab kit or a brick-built garage, the latter involving laying brickwork, roof supports, and internal support.

-- Roof Installation — Fit the roof accordingly, again depends on style a flat roof is often quicker to install, whereas tiled roofs require additional supports.
+- Roof Installation — This depends on style.
+A flat roof is often quicker to install, whereas tiled roofs require additional supports.

 - Fixtures and Fittings — This includes everything from the lighting and electricity, to flooring, internal doors and fitting storage space.
 Some tasks may need professionals, such as electricians.